pal-jo/mist4610/README.md

 ----------------------------------------------------------------------------------------------------

 Query 4 ~
-This query counts the total number of guests registered in the hotel's system, including both past and current guests.
-Understanding the total guest count helps managers analyze customer demographics and trends.
-This also allows them to Measure hotel popularity and retention rates, plan for staffing requirements based on guest volume, and evaluate the success of marketing and loyalty programs.
+This query calculates the total number of guests in the hotel's system, including both past and current visitors.
+Knowing the total guest count helps managers understand customer trends and demographics.
+It also gives insight into hotel popularity, retention rates, and staffing needs while helping evaluate the effectiveness of marketing and loyalty programs.

 <img width="668" alt="image" src="https://github.com/user-attachments/assets/b3fb97ba-76cc-4572-8d6f-3f5eeaa3eb87" />